Turkish banker gets 32-month sentence in Iran sanctions case

-In a case that strained relations between the United States and Turkey, a judge sentenced a Turkish banker on Wednesday to just over two and a half years in prison, ignoring recommendations that he spend decades behind bars for what a prosecutor said was his role in overcoming U.S. economic sanctions on Iran intended to prevent a Middle East nuclear arms race.
+In a case that strained relations between the United States and Turkey, a judge sentenced a Turkish banker on Wednesday to just over two and a half years in prison, ignoring recommendations that he spend decades behind bars for his role in helping Iran evade U.S. economic sanctions.

 Continue Reading Below